Continuing Education

 CLE credit by NALA has been approved for paralegals.

-Continuing education for psychologists is approved through the Florida Psychological Association (FPA).
+Continuing education for mental health professionals is approved through Dr. Carol Clark.

 Certified Public Accountants.